jbc-cp/csc202-assignments/projects/4/ass4.md

 ```

 The HashTable should be mutable.
 The second field of the `WordLines` should be mutable.
 The other structures and fields should not be mutable.
+(Note that most Python type systems
+are not refined enough to allow mutation only of a single field, so you'll almost certainly
+have to make the whole `WordLines` class mutable.)